typesupply/glyph-nanny/readme.md

 - The text in the displayed report can be turned off.
 - Improved speed.
 (Results may vary.)
 - Small bug fixes.
+- The font report is now formatted HTML with images instead of a text dump.

 ### 0.2